 If you’re using non-latex condoms, then check the back of the box to see what the condoms are made out of.
 If it’s polyisoprene, a synthetic rubber then you also want to avoid using oil-based lubricants as polyisoprene reacts with oil in the same way that natural latex does, it begins to break down.
 If you’re using condoms made from polyisoprene, another synthetic material, then you need to use a water-based or silicone-based lubricant.
 If your chosen condom is made from polyurethane then it’s safe to use oil-based, water-based or silicone-based lubricants.
 Whilst silicone-based lubricants can last longer than water-based lubricants, they can be irritating for people with sensitive skin and they damage silicone sex toys.

 Which lubricant is safe to use with all condoms?

 If you’re not sure what your condoms are made out of always choose a water-based lubricant, it’s compatible with all condoms, sex toys and is generally kinder to the body.
 Water-based lubricant is also less likely to cause infections, unlike oil-based lubricants which can trap bacteria inside and around the genitalia.

 We are launching our very own water-based, long lasting, natural lubricant this autumn.
-Stay tuned for more updates and subscribe to our newsletter to be the first to find out when you can get your hands on it.
+Stay tuned for more updates and subscribe to our newsletter and join the conversation over on our HANX Life forum here, to be the first to find out when you can get your hands on it.